roboscienceorg/book/source/Terms/Terms.rst

 will assume they are rigid and fixed in size.
 Connecting links are joints.
 This allows the links to move with respect to each other.
 There are two types of common joints, *rotary* and *linear* joints.
 The name essentially indicates what it does.
-A rotary actuator allows the relative angle between the links to change.
-A linear actuator changes the length of a link.
-Examples of rotary joints are :index:`revolute`, :index:`cylindrical`, :index:`helical`, :index:`universal` and `index:`spherical` joints :numref:`fig:robotjoints`.
+A :index:`rotary actuator` allows the relative angle between the links to change.
+A :index:`linear actuator` changes the length of a link.
+Examples of rotary joints are :index:`revolute`, :index:`cylindrical`, :index:`helical`, :index:`universal` and :index:`spherical` joints :numref:`fig:robotjoints`.
 Linear joints are also referred to as prismatic joints.